TOMToolkit/tom_base/docs/managing_data/accessing_data_through_REST_API.rst

 Token Authentication
 *************************************************

 Send your API token in an ``Authorization`` header instead.
-No password needed:
+The API token substitutes for the `BasicAuthentication` username and  password.

 .. code:: python